kavindyasewwandi/FOSSCODY-1.0-PROJECTS-GUIDELINES/Idea List.md

 #### 15. If you have a better idea, Make a proposal on it...
-* We will be decided the level of your idea.
+* We will decide the level of your idea.
 -----------------------------------------------------------------------
 ```
 MARKS WILL BE ALLOCATED ACCORDING TO THE MARKING CRITERIA AND THE IDEA LEVEL.